odrevet/edict_database/README.md

 # Documentation

-For more informations onto the database structure see the database.md file.
+For more informations onto the database structure and SQL reicips see the Wiki at https://github.com/odrevet/edict_database/wiki

 # Licencing